isomerpages/sciencecentre-emag/_stories/Culture/Science Café: Science Fiction or Science Fact? (May 2025).md

 </div>
 <p></p>
 <p>Participants were then introduced to local ‘science poet’ Cheyenne Alexandria
-Phillips who showed a sample of poetry form influenced by science – the nucleus poem.
-Where each line’s number of syllables are determined by a chosen atom’s number of electrons.</p>
+Phillips who showed a sample of poetry form influenced by science: the nucleus poem, where each line’s number of syllables are determined by a chosen atom’s number of electrons.</p>
 <p>Later, abstracts from science journals were handed out for a black-out
 poetry activity.
 For black-out poetry, poets would have to cancel out words